Dallinger/Dallinger/docs/source/dummies_node.rst

         self.update([t.info for t in received_transmissions])

 What does ``update()`` do?
 I'm glad you asked; it's the very next function, and the answer is... pretty much nothing. ``Node.update()`` basically gives Nodes an opportunity to do something automatically as soon as they receive some Transmissions.
-It gets sent all the Infos the Node has been sent because it's likely that whatever the Node does is going to depend on what it's been sent.
+It gets sent all the Infos the Node has been sent because it's likely that whatever the Node does is going to depend on what it has been sent.
 However, because this is probably experiment-specific, by default the function just checks that the Node hasn't failed, as failed Nodes definitely should not be updating.

 But what kinds of updates might we want?
 The next couple of functions (and the final functions in the ``Node`` class!) offer some ideas.
 The first is ``replicate()``.
 It takes whatever ``Info`` you've been sent and simply makes a copy.
 The key line is this one:
 ::